Thai Food Made Easy | VEGAN SOM TUM

 50 gram Shredded Carrot

-40 gram Tomato-chunky cut
+40 gram Tomato – chunkily cut

 30 gram Cooked sweetcorn

-20 gram Unsalted roasted peanut
+20 gram Unsalted roasted peanuts

-1 Small Bird eye chili(red)-finely chopped
+1 Small Birds eye chilli (red) – finely chopped

-1 clove Garlic-finely chopped
+1 clove Garlic – finely chopped

 1 tablespoon Lemon juice

-1 teaspoon Agave Syrup
+1 teaspoon Agave syrup

 1/2 teaspoon Vegan fish sauce or light soy sauce